-The Academic Common Market, a program coordinated by the Southern Regional Education Board (SREB), provides students in 16 southern states the opportunity to enroll in selected programs at public institutions in other states and pay in-state tuition.
+The Academic Common Market (ACM), a program coordinated by the Southern Regional Education Board (SREB), provides students in 16 southern states the opportunity to enroll in selected programs at public institutions in other states and pay in-state tuition.
 To qualify a student must:

-- be a resident of one of the 16 SREB states; - select a program eligible for residents of his/her home state; - complete the admission process at the institution offering the eligible Academic Common Market program; - be certified as a resident of the home state by contacting the ACM coordinator for the student's state of residence.
+- 1. Be a resident of one of the 16 SREB states; - 2.
+Select a program eligible for residents of his/her home state; - 3.
+Complete the admission process at the institution offering the eligible Academic Common Market program; - 4.
+Be certified as a resident of the home state by contacting the ACM coordinator for the student's state of residence.